MIDL-Conference/midl-website-2025/pages/author-instructions.md

 **Oral Papers**: Each oral presentation is scheduled to last for twelve (12) minutes, and it will be followed by two (2) minutes of Q&A.

 **Poster Papers**: The poster is expected to be printed in portrait orientation with a maximum size of 36 in (width) x 48 in (height).
 Please plan to hang your poster before the start of the conference day and leave it up for the full day on your assigned poster session day.
-Each poster session will last for one hour (1h), during which you will have the chance to present your work and discuss it with the rest of the participants.
+Each poster session will last for one hour (1h), during which you will have the chance to present your work and discuss it with the rest of the participants. *Note: We ask the authors/presenters to remove their posters at the end of the conference day(before 5:30pm), it would make the life of the organizers easier.*

 The detailed program is already available at [Program](https://2025.midl.io/scientific-program).